Techemax/Techemax/README.md

 ### Hi there 👋
 I´m learning Python and QA suport

-Yo can reach me in my https://www.linkedin.com/in/cesar-prado793/
+Yo can reach me here: https://www.linkedin.com/in/cesar-prado793/

 i´m the creator of ARKT TOKEN in the Polygon